All Products

 Note

-You can cancel multiple running refresh tasks at a time in the same way as common queries.
-For more information, see Cancel queries.
+The method for canceling running refresh tasks in batches is the same as for regular queries.
+For more information, see Stop a query.

-If refresh tasks are configured for a dynamic table, you can cancel all subsequent refresh tasks at the table level.
+If refresh tasks are configured for a dynamic table, you can use the ALTER DYNAMIC TABLE command to cancel all subsequent refresh tasks at the table level.

 ALTER DYNAMIC TABLE [IF EXISTS ] [<schema>.]<table_name> set (auto_refresh_enable=false);